Joshua-omolewa/joshua-omolewa/README.md

 <br />

-## I'm a certified IBM Data Analyst and an aspiring data engineer
+## I'm a Data engineer and a certified IBM Data Analyst who is am passionate about solving data problems.

-- 🔭 I am upskilling myself and currently enrolled in a data engineering program with WecloudData
+- 🔭 I completed my postgraduate data engineering program with WecloudData and I have experience building efficient and scalable data infrastructures using AWS services & other open source tools e.g. Python, Spark, Apach Nifi, Airflow, Git etc.I am proficient in implementing data governance  and data quality using great expectation.
-- 🌱 I’m currently learning everything data 🤣 and working on my **project portfolio** in private at the moment. (**More projects Coming soon**)
+- 🌱 I’m currently solving data engineering problems and working on  some **projects** in private at the moment. (**More projects Coming soon**)
 - 🥅 2022/2023 Goals: Become a practicing data professional, contribute  to Open Source projects and play guitar
 - 📫 How to reach me **omolewajoshua@gmail.com**
 - ⚡ Fun fact: I create science video content for Discover E and I love to play and teach fifa